jcepriano/jcepriano/README.md

 📫 How to reach me: https://www.linkedin.com/in/jamescepriano/ || jamescepriano@gmail.com

-- 🔭 I’m currently working creating a RESTful API
+- 🔭 I’m currently working on creating a RESTful API
 - 🌱 I’m currently learning about Python syntax
 - 💬 Ask me about Launch at Turing School of Software & Design